schibsted/middy-access-log/README.md

-# Schibsted Middy access log middleware
+# Middy access log middleware

 #### Access log middleware for the middy framework, the stylish Node.js middleware engine for AWS Lambda